TL;DR

 Example:

 Using advanced URL features can help your site’s SEO.
 They also give you better insights into how users interact with your site and how well your marketing campaigns work.
-Understanding how to use URL redirects, canonical URLs, and tracking parameters is important.

 These practices will make your site easier to use and improve its performance in search engines.